 2.6.
-Assessment of conformity
+Conformity assessment and EC verification

-Clauses 6.1.4 and 6.2.4: Project phases where assessment is required
+2.6.1.
+Clauses 6.1.4 and 6.2.4: Project phases where assessment is required (Appendix H)

-Annex H

-"(1) It is detailed in Annex H of this TSI in which phases of the project an assessment shall be done:
+"(1) It is detailed in Appendix H of this TSI in which phases of the project an assessment shall be done:

-- Design and development phase: - Design review and/or design examination. - Type test: test to verify the design, if and as defined in the section 4.2. - Production phase: routine test to verify the conformity of production.
+- Design and development phase: - Design review and/or design examination. - Type test: test to verify the design, if and as defined in the Section 4.2. - Production phase: routine test to verify the conformity of production.
 The entity in charge of the assessment of the routine tests is determined according to the assessment module chosen."

-The table given in Annex H gives an overview of the assessment to be performed in the different phases of development and production.
+The table given in Annex H gives an overview of the assessment to be performed in the different phases of development and production, both for interoperability constituents and rolling stock subsystem in the scope of this TSI.
 This table is not to be used as a stand-alone document; it is intended to be used with consideration of the requirements expressed in the section 4.2 and chapter 6 of the TSI, which sometimes specify different requirements for different types of RST.